-viii.
+ix.
 Cecil v.
 Commissioner.
-Over three and a half years ago, the Tax Court tried a case, still awaiting decision, that includes tax-affecting for valuing S corporation stock as one of its issues.
+On February 24-26, 2016, the Tax Court tried a case that includes tax-affecting for valuing S corporation stock as one of its issues.
 Estate of William A. V. Cecil, Sr. v.
 Commissioner, Docket No. 14639-14, and Estate of Mary R. Cecil v.
-Commissioner, Docket No. 14640-14 (trial held February 2016).
-The only entries on the Tax Court's dockets since the filing of briefs in July 2016 have been papers in January 2018 to change the captions of the cases to reflect both William and Mary Cecil's deaths and Petitioner's Notices of Supplemental Authority on April 12, 2019 (probably Kress, discussed in paragraph vi above), and August 20, 2019 (undoubtedly Jones), with IRS answers three days later in each case.
-In Cecil, both the taxpayer AND the IRS's expert used tax-affecting in their analysis.
-The Tax Court may have a hard time rejecting tax-affecting as a matter of law when both experts agree in its application.
-(Tax-affecting is not the only issue in the case.)
+Commissioner, Docket No. 14640-14.
+As of February 28, 2020, four years later, there was still no decision, and the only entries on the Tax Court's dockets since the filing of briefs in May and July 2016 were papers in January 2018 to change the captions of the cases to reflect both William and Mary Cecil's deaths and Petitioner's Notices of Supplemental Authority on April 12, 2019 (probably Kress, discussed in paragraph vi above), and August 20, 2019 (undoubtedly Jones), with IRS answers three days later in each case.
+In Cecil, as in Kress, both the taxpayer and the IRS's expert used tax-affecting in their analysis.
+This may be an example of the lack of uniformity or discipline within the IRS on this issue.
+Or it may mean simply that facts vary and facts matter and the presentation of facts matters.
+Also, tax-affecting is not the only issue in Cecil.
+But at a minimum the Tax Court may have a hard time rejecting tax-affecting as a matter of law in Cecil when both experts agree in its application, but it still depends both on the facts and on the presentation of the facts, as illustrated in Jones.